Mico27/gbs-DynamicProjectilePlugin/README.md

 **Slot fields:** Tile Collision Behaviour · *Orbit Radius* · *Orbit Speed* **Launch parameters:** *X / Y Offset* (offset from the actor's centre) · *Starting Angle* · *Actor To Circle* (actor index, 0 = player)

-Orbiters share one target actor — the one resolved by the most recent launch.
-Space several out around the same actor by giving each a different starting angle.
+Orbiters share one target actor, the one set by the most recent launch.
+Space several around the same actor by giving each a different starting angle.

 ---